Trahloc/Misc/zeroth_law/frameworks/python/ZerothLawAIFramework.py313.md

 # Zeroth Law: AI-Driven Python Code Quality Framework

 **Co-Author**: Trahloc colDhart
-**Version**: 2025-04-08
+**Version**: 2025-04-09

 ---

 ## 1. PURPOSE
-Design a minimal, AI-first framework for Python code quality targeting **Python 3.13+** and the **`micromamba`** environment manager.
+Design a minimal, AI-first framework for Python code quality targeting **Python 3.13+** and **`poetry`** for environment and dependency management.
 By mandating **Test-Driven Development (TDD)** alongside enforcing clarity, simplicity, modular design, opinionated standards, and comprehensive automated checks, this framework ensures every component is demonstrably correct, immediately understandable, maintainable, and verifiable, leveraging AI assistance for continuous refactoring and adaptation.

 ## 2. APPLICATION
 All new or modified code **must** be developed following the Test-Driven Development cycle and pass all associated tests and guideline checks before merging into the main branch.
 Automated checks via `pre-commit` and CI apply each requirement based on configurations in `pyproject.toml`, blocking completion until tests pass and consistency is assured.
 This framework assumes AI actively assists in development (including test generation and refactoring) within the TDD loop, enabling rapid evolution and adherence to modern standards.
-Development utilizes `micromamba` environments derived from `pyproject.toml` dependency specifications.
+Development utilizes **`poetry`** environments defined by `pyproject.toml` dependency specifications.

 ## 3. GUIDING PRINCIPLES